 How to base Warhammer miniatures:

-For attaching your models to the base, use Gorilla Superglue Gel (works on Plastic, Resin and Pewter models).
+For attaching your models to the base, use Gorilla Superglue Gel (works on Plastic, Resin, and Pewter models).

-For decorating the base (for example with sand) you might want to use a glue which does not dry so quickly.
+For decorating the base (for example with sand) you might want to use a glue that does not dry so quickly.
 A regular PVA craft glue like Elmer’s Glue-all will give you some time to work with it before it dries.
 It can be mixed with sand or other material to give it texture and painted.

 How to disassemble Warhammer miniatures:

 CA glue is easily removed with acetone.